-

 Medical Coding

 The coder converts the medical chart into standardized codes that indicate the diagnosis and procedures performed by the clinician.
 These codes express the medical necessity and service level to the payer.
-The coder assigns the proper codes to the claim using various coding systems, including CPT, ICD, and HCPCS.
+The coder assigns the proper codes to the claim using various coding systems, including HCPCS, CPT and ICD 10 codes.

 Charge Entry